Training Hospitals to Deliver Peer Support to Employees in Distress

 This training is offered by the Armstrong Institute in collaboration with the Maryland Patient Safety Center.

-How to Bring Caring for the Caregiver to Your Hospital
+How to Bring Caring for the Caregiver: The RISE Program to Your Hospital

 Step 1: RISE Implementation Training